Sarajevo - Things to Do in Sarajevo in November

 Best Activities in November

-Booking Tip: Book walking tours 3-5 days ahead through licensed local guides.
-Tours typically cost 25-35 BAM per person for 2-3 hour experiences.
-Morning departures strongly recommended due to early sunset.
-See current tour options in the booking section below.
+Booking Tip: Book 3-5 days ahead through platforms that verify guide credentials - you want someone who lived through the siege, not just memorized facts.
+Tours typically cost 35-50 BAM per person (18-26 USD) for 3-4 hours.
+Morning departures work best before afternoon rain chances increase.
+Check current tour options in the booking section below.

 November Events & Festivals